amiths89/NodeJS-Microservice/README.md

   "name": "LAPTOP"
 }
 ```
-And when creating the POST request make sure to the header key value(key= Content-Type and value= application/json)
+And when creating the POST request make sure to the add header key value(key=Content-Type and value=application/json)

 4. Open a browser and enter the URL http://localhost:3002/api/products for sending a GET request to see the result.
 5. There is also another POST request for orders.
 You can explore the code and figure it out.